Omerguleryuz/8-weeks-sql-challenge/README.md

 # 8-weeks-sql-challenge

-### Danny's Dinner Case Study Questions
+### Danny's Diner Case Study Questions

  1. What is the total amount each customer spent at the restaurant?

 ```sql
 select